Herbert von Bismarck (1884–1955)

-Herbert von Bismarck (29 August 1884 - 30 March 1955) was a German lawyer and politician.
-In 1930 he switched to national politics, serving between 1930 and 1933 as a Member of the Reichstag (national parliament) in Berlin.
-He represented the conservative-nationalist DNVP (party).
+Herbert Otto Rudolf von Bismarck (29 August 1884 - 30 March 1955) was a German lawyer and politician.
+In 1930 he switched to national politics, serving between 1930 and 1933 as a Member of the Reichstag in Berlin.
+He represented the conservative-nationalist German National People's Party (DNVP).
 During a couple of months at the start of 1933 he served very briefly as secretary of state at the Prussian Interior Ministry before being placed in "temporary retirement".
 After the war he returned to public life between 1948 and 1952 as the first spokesman for the new Pommersche Landsmannschaft, an association created to represent the interests of those who had been expelled from their homes in Pomerania (most of which had now become part of Poland).

-The Herbert von Bismarck described here was a great nephew to Chancellor Otto von Bismarck, the man who choreographed German unification during the build-up to 1871.
+The Herbert von Bismarck described here was a great nephew to Chancellor Otto von Bismarck, the architect of German unification.
 Sources not infrequently conflate or confuse Herbert von Bismarck (1884–1955) with his first cousin once removed, Herbert von Bismarck (1849–1904).

 Life

 Provenance and early years

-Herbert Otto Rudolf von Bismarck was born into a Protestant family at Stettin, a sea port which at that time was the administrative capital of the Prussian province of Pomerania.
-He was part of the Bismarck family, and thereby from a prominent branch of the aristocracy.
+Bismarck was born at Stettin, a sea port which at that time was the administrative capital of the Prussian province of Pomerania.
+He was born into the Protestant Bismarck family, and thereby from a prominent branch of the aristocracy.
 His father, Philipp von Bismarck (1844–1894) was a Prussian landowner who also served at various times as an army officer, and then, during the final five years of his life, as a member of the Prussian state parliament.
 His grandfather, Bernhard von Bismarck (1810–1893, had been the eldest brother of Chancellor Otto von Bismarck.
 Little is known of his mother, born Hedwig von Harnier (1858-1945), who also came from a traditionalist land-owning family, and who was his father's second wife.
 Herbert von Bismarck was the youngest of his father's three recorded sons.
 He was just 10 when his father died.
 A few years later, in 1899, Herbert was formally adopted as a foster child of the redoubtable and recently widowed Countess Ruth von Kleist-Retzow, in whose family apartment in Stettin he and his brother Gottfried were by now living, together with the Countess and her own children.